krsoninikhil/phil-opp-rust-os/notes.md

   to emulate same operation on normal integers.
 - **VGA Buffers:** Special memory area mapped to VGA hardware which contains the content displayed on the screen.
+- **Spinlock:** Basic mutex that instead of blocking, threads tries locking again and again untill mutex if is free again.

 ## Rust